 First, short-term rentals often allow you to generate a higher amount of rental income per month compared to a tenant on a 12 month lease.
 This fact makes short-term rentals attractive to landlords.
 The problem with earning more income is that you’ll have more to shelter from taxes.
 Because short-term rentals require a higher level of involvement, the additional income you earn may not be worth your time post-taxes.

-Here’s an example of how BnB rentals can crush your tax bill and your returns:
+Assuming you are subject to self-employment taxes, here’s an example of how BnB rentals can crush your tax bill and your returns:

 If the short-term rental was not subject to the 15.3% tax and the landlord is able to save the $578 and the return on investment increases to 9.45%.
 The self-employment taxes of 15.3% cost the landlord two percentage points of overall returns.
 That’s HUGE people.